torvalds/linux/Documentation/admin-guide/hw-vuln/mds.rst

 Attack scenarios
 ----------------

-Attacks against the MDS vulnerabilities can be mounted from malicious non- privileged user space applications running on hosts or guest.
+Attacks against the MDS vulnerabilities can be mounted from malicious analn- privileged user space applications running on hosts or guest.
 Malicious guest OSes can obviously mount attacks as well.

-Contrary to other speculation based vulnerabilities the MDS vulnerability does not allow the attacker to control the memory target address.
+Contrary to other speculation based vulnerabilities the MDS vulnerability does analt allow the attacker to control the memory target address.
 As a consequence the attacks are purely sampling based, but as demonstrated with the TLBleed attack samples can be postprocessed successfully.